 In the late nineties we started providing Children and Young Peoples Counselling and Mediation, and a few years later, Family Counselling.

-Now we deliver services in nine London boroughs stretching from Tower Hamlets in the east to Haringey in the North and our 60 practitioners offer relationship support and mediation to individuals, couples, and families of all ages and backgrounds.
+Now we deliver services in nine London boroughs stretching from Tower Hamlets in the east to Haringey in the North and all of Essex, including south essex.
+Our 60 practitioners offer relationship support and mediation to individuals, couples, and families of all ages and backgrounds.

 Relate London North East and Essex is an independent charity and a member of the national charity Relate.